-Upon entering the museum, visitors are greeted with a pair of large ‘trident’ steel columns that formed the base of the buildings unique structure prior to making their way down stairs.
+Upon entering the museum, visitors are greeted with a pair of large ‘trident’ steel columns that formed the base of the buildings unique structure prior to making their way downstairs.
 Here either the paid guided tour starts or the self-guided tours can commence at any time.

 16 minutes prior to the attack…

-The tour started with a photo taken of the lower Manhattan skyline from across the river in Brooklyn around 0830am, approximately sixteen minutes prior to the first aircraft (American Flight 11) hitting the first tower at 0846am.
-Immediately notable in the photo is the clear blue skies and visibility of what looked to be the markings of a beautiful New York City day.
+The guided tour started with a photo taken of the lower Manhattan skyline from across the river in Brooklyn around 0830am, approximately sixteen minutes prior to the first aircraft (American Flight 11) hitting the first tower at 0846am.
+Immediately notable in the photo is the clear blue skies and visibility of what looked to be the makings of a beautiful New York City day.
 We were then taken through a series of video walls with voice accounts reflecting on the day.

 The last column to be removed

 A large room with the original outer walls still in-tact is entered where the last column to be removed from ground zero takes center stage.
 This is one of the most recognised symbols of 9/11, covered with graffiti from the site workers and rescue teams.
-This column become a symbol of remembrance and is visible from several levels.
+This column became a symbol of remembrance and is visible from several levels.

-82nd floor glass panel
+82nd-floor glass panel

-I was struck by one particular exhibit which was a pane of glass from the 82nd floor of the south tower that had survived both the initial impact and the collapse of the tower.
+I was struck by one particular exhibit which was a pane of glass from the 82nd-floor of the south tower that had survived both the initial impact and the collapse of the tower.
 Amongst all the destruction of that day, to see a pane of glass that was untouched and in-tact seemed quite remarkable.

 Moving to the next exhibit, resting below the north tower memorial pool above, was the remnants of a portion of the radio tower recovered from the rubble that sat on top of the north tower.